The Digital Therapist Guide: The Hidden Privacy Dangers of Mental Health Apps

 1. Find privacy-conscious mental health apps

-Even though a majority of mental health apps put your privacy at risk one way or another, you can still find reliable and trustworthy options.
-In our investigation, we were impressed by Wysa and PTSD Coach as they have clear privacy policies and are far more careful with your data than the other apps we looked into.
+While many mental health apps pose privacy risks, you can still find more careful and transparent options.
+In our investigation, Wysa and PTSD Coach stood out for having clear privacy policies and stronger data protection practices compared to other apps we reviewed.

 2. Download apps only through official stores or sites